zhullyb/monyhar/monyhar/docs/testing/testing_in_chromium.md

-Testing is an essential component of software development in Chromium, it ensures Chrome is behaving as we expect, and is critical to find bugs and regressions at early stage.
+Testing is an essential component of software development in Monyhar, it ensures Chrome is behaving as we expect, and is critical to find bugs and regressions at early stage.

-This document covers the high level overview of testing in Chromium, including what type of tests we have, what's the purpose for each test type, what tests are needed for new features etc.
+This document covers the high level overview of testing in Monyhar, including what type of tests we have, what's the purpose for each test type, what tests are needed for new features etc.

 ## Test Types

-There are several different types of tests in Chromium to serve different purposes, some types of test are running on multiple platforms, others are specific for one platform.
+There are several different types of tests in Monyhar to serve different purposes, some types of test are running on multiple platforms, others are specific for one platform.

-*   **[gtest]** is Google's C++ test framework, which helps you write better C++ tests in Chromium. gtest is test framework for unit tests in Chromium and browser tests are built on top of it.
+*   **[gtest]** is Google's C++ test framework, which helps you write better C++ tests in Monyhar. gtest is test framework for unit tests in Monyhar and browser tests are built on top of it.
-*   **[Junit]** is a unit testing framework for the Java programming language, and it is used to write unit tests on Android for Java code in Chromium.
+*   **[Junit]** is a unit testing framework for the Java programming language, and it is used to write unit tests on Android for Java code in Monyhar.
-*   **Browser Tests** is built on top of gtest, and it is used to write integration tests and e2e tests in Chromium.
+*   **Browser Tests** is built on top of gtest, and it is used to write integration tests and e2e tests in Monyhar.
     <!-- TODO(leilei) Add link to browser tests --->
 *   **[Web Tests] (formerly known as "Layout Tests" or "LayoutTests")** is used by Blink to test many components, including but not limited to layout and rendering.
 In general, web tests involve loading pages in a test renderer (`content_shell`) and comparing the rendered output or JavaScript output against an expected output file.
-    Web Tests are required to launch new W3C API support in Chromium.
+    Web Tests are required to launch new W3C API support in Monyhar.
-*   **[Instrumentation Tests]** is a test framework specific for Android platform, it is used to write integration tests or e2e tests for Chromium on Android.
+*   **[Instrumentation Tests]** is a test framework specific for Android platform, it is used to write integration tests or e2e tests for Monyhar on Android.
-*   **[EarlGrey]** is the integration testing framework used by Chromium for iOS.
+*   **[EarlGrey]** is the integration testing framework used by Monyhar for iOS.
-*   **[Telemetry]** is the performance testing framework used by Chromium.
+*   **[Telemetry]** is the performance testing framework used by Monyhar.
     It allows you to perform arbitrary actions on a set of web pages and report metrics about it.
-*   **[Fuzzer Tests]** is used to uncover potential security & stability problems in Chromium.
+*   **[Fuzzer Tests]** is used to uncover potential security & stability problems in Monyhar.
 *   **[Tast]** is a test framework for system integration tests on Chrome OS.